shapiromatron/hawc/docs/docs/development.md

 4. Open `styles.css` in VS Code.
 5. Replace the contents of `hawc/static/css/epa/core/style.css` with the updated `styles.css`.
 6. Overwrite any necessary changes in `hawc/static/css/epa-hawc.css` to maintain HAWC styling.
 7. Test changes locally to ensure HAWC matches EPA.gov styling.
+On the base.html, you may want to disable caching for the header and footer components (or cache for 1 second) so it makes it easier to see the changes.

 ### Materialized views